Pax Britannica: History

-Britain traded goods and capital extensively with countries around the world, adopting a free trade policy after 1840.
-The growth of British imperial strength was further underpinned by the steamship and the telegraph, new technologies invented in the second half of the 19th century, allowing it to control and defend the empire.
-By 1902, the British Empire was linked together by a network of telegraph cables, the so-called All Red Line.

 The Pax Britannica was weakened by the breakdown of the continental order which had been established by the Congress of Vienna.
-Relations between the Great Powers of Europe were strained to breaking point by issues such as the decline of the Ottoman Empire, which led to the Crimean War, and later the emergence of new nation states in the form of Italy and Germany after the Franco-Prussian War.
+Relations between the great powers of Europe were strained to a breaking point by issues such as the decline of the Ottoman Empire, which led to the Crimean War, and later the emergence of new nation states in the form of the Kingdom of Italy and, after the Franco-Prussian War, the German Empire.
 Both of these wars involved Europe's largest states and armies.
 The industrialisation of Germany, the Empire of Japan, and the United States contributed to the relative decline of British industrial supremacy in the late 19th century.

-The start of World War I in 1914 marked the end of the Pax Britannica.
-However, the British Empire remained the biggest colonial empire until the start of decolonization after World War II ended in 1945, and Britain remained one of the leading powers until the Suez Crisis in 1956, during which British and French troops were forced to withdraw from Egypt under pressure from the United States and (to a lesser extent) the Soviet Union.
+The start of the First World War in 1914 marked the end of the Pax Britannica.
+However, the British Empire remained the largest colonial empire until the start of decolonisation after the Second World War ended in 1945, and Britain remained one of the leading powers until the Suez Crisis in 1956, during which British and French troops were forced to withdraw from Egypt under pressure from the United States and (to a lesser extent) the Soviet Union.